 Harness natural energy

-The argument here is that humans, like the living world, should use energy from perpetual resources such as the sun and wind when it comes to harnessing energy and attempt to derive their inspiration from these when it comes to creating sustainable designs.
+The argument here is that humans, like the living world, should use energy from perpetual resources such as the sun and wind.
+This approach recognizes the abundant energy provided by these renewable sources and leverages them to power buildings and reduce dependence on non-renewable resources.

-The aim should be to eliminate all aspects of waste and to utilise the full lifecycle of all products and processes.
+The aim should be to eliminate all aspects of waste and to utilize the full lifecycle of all products and processes.

 Use local, natural materials

-An unnecessarily high carbon footprint is created when buildings are designed using materials which have travelled from far afield and you have less control over how these materials are harvested.
+An unnecessarily high carbon footprint is created when buildings are designed using materials that have traveled from far afield and you have less control over how these materials are harvested.